 SEASON UNITS OPENS CLOSES RESTRICTIONS Elk Bow Season E1, E2 Sept.
-5 Sept.
-28 Restricted to bows only during this time period.
+2 Sept.
+25 Restricted to bows only during this time period.
 Restricted to unit and type of elk as designated on license.
 E1 and E2 license holders are allowed to hunt during the bow and regular season but must stay within their unit and use appropriate legal archery equipment or firearms.
-Orange clothing is required when hunting during seasons open to firearms.
-Antlerless Eli Season k E1, E2 Aug.
-8 Sept.
-28 Only private lands determined by the Director to be severely impacted by elk are to be open after other measures have been attempted and determined ineffective.
+Orange clothing is not required.
+Antlerless Elk Season E1, E2 Aug.
+5 Sept.
+25 Only private lands determined by the Director to be severely impacted by elk are to be open after other measures have been attempted and determined ineffective.
 The Director may authorize individuals with valid antlerless elk licenses to participate in their respective unit.
 Orange clothing required.